VolumeGraphics/license-info-printer/README.md

   }
 }
 ```
-# HTML template
+# Document template
-The HTML Template uses the template engine "mustache".
-See https://www.npmjs.com/package/mustache on how to configure it.
+The documents Template uses the template engine "handlebars".
+See https://handlebarsjs.com/ on how to configure it.
-Data layout for the mustache template:
+Data layout for the handlebars template:
 ```js
 {
   licenses: [